Who are the we?

 How do I become eligible?

-- You must be in good academic standing with a 2.5 cumulative GPA.
+- You must be in good academic standing with a 2.5 cumulative GPA or higher.

 - You must complete the CSA application.